Peter Stas: Career

 In 2009, Stas co-founded Ateliers deMonaco, a high-end watch manufacturer based in Monaco.

+In 2011, Stas did an interview with CNN as the CEO of Frédérique Constant.

 In 2013, in collaboration with Aletta Stas, Gisbert L. Brunner and Alexander Linz, Peter Stas wrote the book Live your passion, Building a watch manufacture.

 In 2015, Stas played a substantial role in the introduction of the "Horological Smartwatch", a smartwatch design that uses a secondary analog dial rather than a screen for its display – giving the timepiece a more classic look than other such devices.
 The Horological Smartwatch product line included models for both the Frédérique Constant and Alpina watch brands, and used "MotionX" core technology licensed from the California-based company Fullpower Technologies.
 It was developed in a joint venture known as Manufacture Modules Technologies (MMT).

 In 2016, Aletta and Peter Stas sold their watch brands to Citizen, creating a high-tech collaboration in development of electronic, mechanical and hybrid calibres combining Frederique Constant's high-end Manufacture capability with Citizen's long history in revolutionary solar, radio and ultra-thin calibre innovations.

 In 2018, Stas reveals the world's first mechanical smartwatch, the Frederique Constant Hybrid Manufacture that fuses smartwatch technology with a mechanical movement.

-By 2011, Stas was the CEO of Frédérique Constant.